Nice to meet you.

 • Which could contribute to ROI growth if improved?
 Which processes, if optimized, could become some of your most important, most useful processes when it comes to generating ROI?

-Once you’ve created your list, the process at the very top – be it a process for onboarding clients or creating a project management plan – is the one you’ll be optimizing first, so define it: Write down the name of the process, the goal of it, how it starts and how it ends, who it involves, and what it involves.
-Provide yourself and others you’re working with with the process’ basic but critical information.
+Once you’ve created your list, the process at the very top—be it onboarding clients or creating a project management plan—is the one you’ll be optimizing first, so define it: Write down the name of the process, its goal, how it starts and ends, who it involves, and what it involves.
+Provide yourself and others you’re working with with the process’s basic but critical information.

 3. Measure how the process performs

-Data is at the heart of DMAIC, so it’s only right that you’ll measure how the process is faring early on.
-By doing so, it provides a benchmark for how the process is working before any changes are implemented.
-Thankfully, it’s not as hard as it sounds to measure a process.
+Data is at the heart of DMAIC, so it’s only right that you measure how the process is faring early on.
+This provides a benchmark for how the process is working before any changes are implemented.
+Thankfully, measuring a process is not as hard as it sounds.

 Then, it’s time for qualitative data.
 Gathering qualitative data is far less daunting than it sounds, too.
-For instance, one straightforward way of getting the data you need is to ask users and/or the owner of the process about how they feel it performs.
-They may be able to immediately tell you what it’s like to frequently use the process, what any issues are, and whether or not it’s successful as a process.
+For instance, one straightforward way of getting the data you need is to ask users and/or the process owner how they feel it performs.
+They may be able to immediately tell you what it’s like to use the process frequently, what any issues are, and whether or not it’s successful as a process.

-After measuring the process’ performance, keep all the facts and figures you’ve obtained somewhere safe (read: don’t write it on paper that’ll inevitably go walkabout and never be seen again – use a proper solution for documenting information).
+After measuring the process’ performance, keep all the facts and figures you’ve obtained somewhere safe (read: don’t write them on paper that’ll inevitably go walkabout and never be seen again—use a proper solution for documenting information).

 4. Analyze how it can be optimized